Cosmological Perturbation Theory in Metric-Affine Gravity: Cosmological perturbations of the nonmetricity helicity-3 modes

 which indeed contains contributions from the spin-3 field.
 In particular, Expression~\eqref{full_action_model} can be directly obtained from the general quadratic action of MAG, up to boundary terms, by setting the following combination of the Lagrangian coefficients:

 Thus, for this model, the functions~\eqref{GT} and~\eqref{HT} become

 The condition to avoid ghost instability \eqref{ghost-condition} implies

 This result is consistent with the ghost-free condition for the vector modes of the traceless nonmetricity tensor of the model~\cite{Bahamonde:2022kwg}.
-The tachyonic instability can also be avoided in accelerating background with $\ddot{a}/a=\dot{H}+H^2>0$, since $m_{C,{\rm eff}}^2$ is always positive in this case.
-In decelerating universe $m_{C,{\rm eff}}^2<0$ may happen which, as we explained above, is not necessarily a pathology of the helicity-3 perturbations.
+The tachyonic instability can also be avoided if $\dot{H}+2H^2>0$, since $m_{C,{\rm eff}}^2$ is always positive in this case.
+In the other case $\dot{H}+2H^2<0$, $m_{C,{\rm eff}}^2<0$ may happen which, as we explained above, is not necessarily a pathology of the helicity-3 perturbations.

-Before concluding this section, we stress that a massive spin-3 field should have 7 dynamical dof, while the present analysis only guarantees the stability of the 2 polarisation modes thereof (the helicity $\pm 3$ modes).
+Before concluding this section, we stress that a massive spin-3 field should have 7 dynamical d.o.f., while the present analysis only guarantees the stability of the 2 polarisation modes thereof (the helicity $\pm 3$ modes).
 One should make sure that other helicity sectors are stable as well.
 We also note that $1/4-d_1-d_2=0$ for the action \eqref{full_action_model}.
 As we have explained above, theories with $1/4-d_1-d_2=0$ can be problematic in the Minkowski limit due to the no-go theorems of massless higher-spin fields.
 Nonetheless, one might also regard \eqref{full_action_model} as an effective theory around a nontrivial background if the other 5 polarisation modes of the spin-3 (and other dynamical modes) are all well-behaved there.
 In this sense, it is important to systematically analyse the perturbations of all sectors, which we leave for future study.